fboehm/jse-2019/Rmd/jse-2019-ms.md

 allocation topic modeling, sentiment analysis, and time series analysis to reach conclusions about real world data.

-Both drew heavily on our collection of tweets.
+Both drew heavily on the collection of tweets.
 One student examined Standard and Poor’s 500 index daily closing prices over time.
 She also analyzed sentiments from each day’s stock market-related tweets to look for relationships between tweet sentiment and stock market prices.